 This is the exact process that we use with our clients who pay us between $10k and $40k to help them write and publish their books.
 The only difference is that they are paying for our personalized attention, time and execution.
 The knowledge and information is exactly the same.

 We believe that everyone on earth should write and publish a book.
 Giving this book publishing course away for free is our way of proving we’re serious about achieving that goal.

-We’ve made a conscious decision to forgo all the revenue we could get from selling this information (there are entire companies just selling courses like this one) because we feel it’s far more important to have it easily accessible.
-That’s why we don’t have any forced sign-up or opt-in to view the course.
+We’ve made a conscious decision to forgo all the revenue we could get from selling this information, because we feel it’s far more important to have it easily accessible.
+That’s why we don’t have any gate on it at all.

 We’re the premier book writing and publishing services company on earth with a mission to help everyone on earth write and publish their book, but if we only provided services, that wouldn’t totally fulfill our mission.